lee2sman/PDA203WebMedia/ClassNotes2.md

-2nd Class Syllabus
+Class 2 Notes
 ==================

-**Music: Aphex Twin - Selected Ambient Works Volume 2**

-#Student introduction catchup

 #Review: What is web media?
-(10 mins)

 **Digital Art**
 Digital art is an artistic work or practice that uses digital technology as an essential part of the creative or presentation process.
 Under the larger umbrella term new media art.